 - Both genus and species names must be italicized when typewritten and underlined when handwritten.
 For example, if I handwrite the scientific name for humans it would appear as Homo sapiens.
 Take note that you underline the genus and species name separately.

 - Once the full scientific name has been mentioned, it is possible to refer to it on succeeding use of the name through a contraction.
-That is, we simply put the first letter of the genus name, followed by a period then proceed to the species name.
+We simply put the first letter of the genus name, followed by a period then proceed to the species name.
 Example: H. sapiens or H. sapiens is the contracted form for Homo sapiens.

 Consider the genus as the surname of a family; it is shared by your relatives.
 Meanwhile, the species name is your first name, which only refers to you but may also be the same name of others unrelated to you.

 Naming a species can be based on any language, inspired by the organism’s unique characteristics, the place it is located, or a person you admire (there were also scientific names made as an insult to people, mostly rivals); but it is an arduous process requiring you to justify the validity of your proposed name and if no records on the species have already been created in the past.

 However, once validated and accepted, it is usually harder for any future proposed names on similar-looking organisms to replace older names.